 Land formerly held the position of Town Manager for Prosper, TX.
 His experience includes city management for the communities of Prosper and Gainesville.
 He has also served as Executive Director of the Southwestern Diabetic Foundation and the Community Development Director of the City of Gainesville.

 Prior to moving to Gainesville, TX, Land worked in Sarasota and Orlando, FL as a Project Manager for a land planning firm and in Tavares, FL as the City’s Planning and Zoning Director.
 Mike is a charter member of the Prosper Rotary International Club, served as Chairman of the Northern Collin County Leadership Program Executive Committee and has served on the Certified Public Manager Advisory Committee member for the CPM program.
 He was recently recognized as one of the 21 Leaders for the 21st Century by the Collin County Business Press.

 He received a Bachelor of Environmental Design and Master of Science in Land Development from Texas A&M University.
 He is a Credentialed Manager through the International City/County Management Association, a Certified Public Manager through the William P. Hobby Center for Public Service at Texas State University and a graduate of the Senior Executive Institute through the Weldon Cooper Center for Public Service at the University of Virginia.

 As Deputy City Manager, Land will work closely with the City Manager Phillips, Deputy City Manager Mario Canizares and department directors to more effectively serve the community of Coppell.

-“I am excited about the opportunity to work in a vibrant growing community and with an organization that has such a great reputation in North Texas and throughout the State,” said Land.
+“I am excited about the opportunity to work in a vibrant growing community and with an organization that has such a great reputation in North TX and throughout the State,” Land said.
 “Coppell is in the forefront of providing excellent municipal services and my hope is to build on that reputation with the fantastic team that has been put together and already serving the residents and businesses of Coppell.”